Kokui Selormey Hanson: Career

-The same year, she and other Ghanian musicians collaborated on Afropopera Anthology Vol 1: Negro Spirituals.
+The same year, she and other Ghanaian musicians collaborated on Afropopera Anthology Vol 1: Negro Spirituals.
 Selormey was the lead vocalist for the project.

 Personal life

 In 2011, Selormey married Kobbi Hanson.
 They have four children.

 Awards

 She won Television Female Presenter of the Year and Television Morning Show Host of the Year at the 2016 Radio and Television Personality Awards.